 Lisa J. Pieretti, MBA

-Executive Director and Founding Member, International Hyperhidrosis Society
+Executive Director and Founding Member

-Prior to becoming the Executive Director of IHHS, Pieretti was the Director of Account Management at Medical Broadcasting Company (now part of Digitas Health), where she designed, developed, and executed integrated multi-channel strategic marketing programs for billion-dollar pharmaceutical brands.
-Pieretti has also worked with SCIREX Corporation (a leader in CNS clinical research) and Merck & Co.
+Prior to becoming the Executive Director of IHhS, Lisa was the Director of Account Management at Medical Broadcasting Company (now part of Digitas Health), where she designed, developed, and executed integrated multi-channel strategic marketing programs for billion-dollar pharmaceutical brands.
+She has also worked with SCIREX Corporation (a leader in CNS clinical research) and Merck & Co.
 Lisa attended Drexel University in Philadelphia where she received her Bachelor of Design degree.
 Later, she went on to receive a Master's in International Economics and an MBA in Marketing from Drexel University.

 Albert Ganss, BFA

 Albert Ganss has been with the International Hyperhidrosis Society (IHhS) since its birth in 2003.
 "It's been so exciting to help this influential charity grow," he says, "We've come so far and I'm proud to be part of the journey.
 The future is bringing more progress and I can't wait to help us get there."

 From the SweatHelp.org website design and illustrations, to our educational brochures, continuing medical education materials, logos, and letterhead; Albert works tirelessly to ensure beautiful and user-friendly consistency in everything IHhS produces.
 Indeed, he puts his art and soul into the design of each element.
 An expert in the ever-evolving digital field, Albert also provides strategic leadership, backend programming, and customized, responsive solutions to keep this dynamic global community growing and interacting.